AdobeDocs/analytics.en/help/implement/vars/plugins/getvisitnum.md

 ## Use the plug-in

-The `getVisitNum` method uses the following arguments:
+The `getVisitNum` function uses the following arguments:

 * **`rp`** (optional, integer OR string): The number of days before the visit number counter resets.
 Defaults to `365` when not set.
   * When this argument is `"w"`, the counter resets at the end of the week (this Saturday at 11:59 PM)